PoglyApp/.github/profile/README.md

 It allows the streamer to condense their cluttered OBS scene heirarchy into a single, powerful, overlay browser source.
 With a Pogly extensions, plug directly in to [StreamLabels](https://streamlabs.com/desktop-widgets/stream-labels), Spotify, Discord, and many other supported apps.

 In addition, Pogly standalone allows streamers to *hand off* the hassle of updating their overlays to trusted third parties, like their stream or discord moderators.
-These changes are can be made concurrently by multiple users and are applied realtime without any streamer interaction or need to refresh OBS sources.
+These changes can be made concurrently by multiple users and are applied real-time without any streamer interaction or need to refresh OBS sources.

 **\<example video/webm soon>**